-“Local governments fact many novel and complex issues requiring them to be nimble and adapt to changes in the law, in their finances, and in local economic development while also keeping residents safe and healthy.
+“Local governments face many novel and complex issues requiring them to be nimble and adapt to changes in the law, in their finances, and in local economic development while also keeping residents safe and healthy.
 I am proud to be part of a very talented group of attorneys helping our local communities and schools meet those challenges.” -Kelly M. Burke

 Kelly M. Burke is a graduate of the University of Illinois at Urbana-Champaign and received her J. D. from the John Marshall Law School.
 Kelly is serving her fifth term as state Representative of the 36th District, which includes 7 southwest suburbs and several neighborhoods on the south side of Chicago.
 She serves on the Higher Education–Appropriations committee as well as committees on pensions and elementary and secondary education; she is also a member of the House budget working group.
 After the 2018 election, Kelly was selected by the Speaker of the House to serve as assistant majority leader.
 In this role, Kelly works with members of the Democratic caucus and across the aisle to move forward significant legislation on the budget and other issues.